DiUS/chariotd/README.md

 For embedded Linux systems, the service supervisor of choice is typically [runit](http://smarden.org/runit/), or the [BusyBox](https://busybox.net/) implementation thereof.

-When chariotd exists due to communications failure and there are multiple certificates available, prior to exiting it will update the `preferred` symlink to point to the next certificate.
+When chariotd exits due to communications failure and there are multiple certificates available, prior to exiting it will update the `preferred` symlink to point to the next certificate.
 On the subsequent run it will then try using the different certificate.
 Repeat as necessary.

 ## Directory structures